hassio-addons/addon-grocy/README.md

 **Note**: _The file MUST be stored in `/ssl/`, which is the default for Hass.io_

+### Option: `max_upload_size`

+Maximum file size for uploads, defaults if not specified to 1Mb.
+Should be specified as an integer, i.e. 2 for 2Mb.

 ## Embedding into Home Assistant

 It is possible to embed the Grocy interface directly into